Documentation Index

 API usage logs

 All API requests — including blocked ones — are logged and visible in Settings > Developer > API Usage Logs.
 You can filter by API key, HTTP method, and status code, and export logs as CSV.
+This helps you:- Verify that your server IPs are being recognized correctly

 - Identify unauthorized access attempts